Healing Ministry

 Recipients are asked to maintain a receptive attitude.
 Recipients are encouraged to immediately assert anything that is not comfortable to them.

 These healing offerings are a gift to our community.
 If someone wishes to give an offering, we will graciously accept it.
-Please use the donate button above or send a check to UNSC, 11499 Martin Street NW, Coon Rapids, MN 55433.
+Please use the Donate button above.
+Then, under the Classes & Events heading, click on the green Love Offering button.
+Click on the down arrow and choose Healing.
+Offerings are also accepted by sending a check to UNSC, 11499 Martin Street NW, Coon Rapids, MN 55433.

 For more information, contact Cyndi Huberty.